African greys (Psittacus erithacus) are high-maintenance birds, so meeting their care needs isn’t easy.

 Feather Care

-African greys molt their feathers around once a year, usually at the onset of spring.
+African greys molt their feathers once every 12-18 months, usually at the onset of spring.

 This molting will remove worn, damaged feathers and encourage the growth of brighter, healthier replacements.
-Also, let the parrot bathe regularly to keep the feathers clean and healthy.
+Allow parrots to bathe regularly to keep their feathers pristine.

-You can also mist the parrot with lukewarm water or wipe away food debris with a towel or washcloth.
+Birds take care of their own bathing if you provide them with a bowl of clean water.
+You can also mist the parrot with lukewarm water or wipe away food debris with a washcloth.

 Beak Care

-The beak of an African grey never stops growing, so it may need to be trimmed to prevent overgrowth, misalignment, and malocclusions.
-For example, scissor beak can prevent parrots from eating.
+The beak may need to be trimmed to prevent overgrowth, misalignment, and malocclusions.
+For example, scissor beak can prevent parrots from eating and maneuvering.

 Claw Care

-Captive parrots aren’t exposed to abrasive surfaces as much as wild parrots, so their nails can become overgrown and misshapen.
-Unfortunately, this can prevent them from performing essential tasks.
+Pet parrots aren’t exposed to abrasive surfaces as much as wild parrots.
+Their nails can become overgrown and misshapen, preventing them from performing essential tasks.

-A vet can trim the claws, but providing ways to wear down the claws naturally is recommended.
-For example, wooden perches (or pedi perches) can help reduce the length of the claws.
+A vet can trim the claws, but it’s recommended that ways are provided to wear down the claws naturally.
+For example, wooden perches can reduce the length and sharpness of claws.

-Many owners report their birds learning words and phrases.
-Parrots may appear to talk in context, but they don’t truly understand the meaning of what they’re saying.
+Parrots appear to talk in context, but they seldom understand the meaning of their words.

-Most African grey parrots begin talking once they’re 12–14 months old.
-At this point, an African grey will start mimicking words and sentences you teach it, or it hears in its environment.
+Most African greys begin talking once they’re 12–18 months old.
+They start mimicking words and sentences you teach them or they hear in their environment.

 Expect to hear African grey parrots vocalize throughout the day.
-If an African grey realizes that screaming gets attention, the volume can become a problem.
+If an African grey realizes that screaming gets attention, it’ll do so whenever it wants something from you.

 African grey parrots are diurnal, so they sleep overnight.

-An African grey parrot must rest for 10-12 hours.
-If a bird doesn’t get enough sleep, it’ll be irritable during the day, while prolonged insomnia can lead to similar health issues experienced by humans.
+An African grey must rest for 10-12 hours.
+If it doesn’t get enough sleep, it’ll be irritable during the day, while prolonged insomnia can lead to similar health issues experienced by humans.

-Ensure the parrot has a quiet place to sleep at night where it won’t be disturbed.
-While some owners like to sleep next to a parrot, this is inadvisable due to the risk of accidentally crushing the bird.
+While some owners like to sleep beside their parrots, this is inadvisable due to the risk of crushing them.

 A parrot’s cage should be covered at night.
-African grey parrots will struggle to sleep if exposed to artificial light at bedtime, as circadian rhythms will regulate the bird’s sleep-wake cycle.
+African greys struggle to sleep if exposed to artificial light at bedtime, as circadian rhythms regulate their sleep-wake cycle.

-Flight is the most natural way for African greys to exercise, so avoid clipping a parrot’s wings unless essential to its safety and welfare.
-Instead, bird-proof your home before allowing exploration.
+Flight is the most natural way for African greys to exercise.
+Avoid clipping a parrot’s wings unless it’s for their safety and welfare.
+You can bird-proof the room before allowing exploration.

-African greys also love to climb the walls of the cage, traverse between perches at different levels, and play interactive games where they can utilize their high intellect.
+African greys like to climb the walls of their cage, traverse between perches at different levels, and play interactive games where they can utilize their intellect.

-As African grey parrots require so much attention, owners with sufficient space may wish to adopt 2 parrots.
+African grey parrots require so much attention that owners may adopt a pair.
 African greys are social birds that may prefer sharing a cage with a same-species companion.

 Always treat both parrots equally to avoid jealousy, even if one appears needier.

-When an African grey parrot is happy and contented, it’s likely to display the following signs:
+When an African grey parrot is happy, it’s likely to display the following signs:

 - Vocalizations: You’ll hear whistles, chirps, or happy sounds, especially at the start of the day.

-- Active and curious: It’ll flap its wings, fly, climb, play, and explore its cage.
+- Active and curious: It’ll flap its wings, fly, climb, and explore its cage.

-- Eating well: Happy parrots will be excited about their favorite foods and drink enough water.
+- Eating well: They will be excited about their favorite foods and drink enough water.

-- Feather health: An African grey should have vibrant, strong, and healthy feathers.
-Birds will regularly preen their feathers, avoiding harmful behaviors like feather picking.
+- Feather health: They should have vibrant, strong, and healthy feathers.

 - Social behavior: An African grey is happiest in the company of humans and same-species parrots.
-It’ll show care and affection through nuzzling and preening companions.
+It shows care and affection by nuzzling and preening its companions.

 - Alertness: You should observe a curiosity about what’s happening in their environment.

-While all parrots have unique personalities, these behaviors provide an insight into their happiness.
+Parrots have unique personalities, but these behaviors provide an insight into their state of mind.

-Without training or the right living conditions, African greys can develop behavioral problems, including:
+Without training or the right living conditions, African greys can develop behavioral problems:

 Aggressive Behavior

-African grey parrots aren’t naturally aggressive but can become so when scared or hurt.
-They’re easily agitated by other pets and may vocalize and display stress symptoms when they get too close.
+African greys aren’t naturally aggressive but can become so when scared or hurt.
+They’re easily agitated by other pets and may vocalize and display distress when they approach.

 Jealousy

-Unfortunately, jealousy is one of the African greys’ most problematic traits.
-They become very attached to their owners, leading to unwanted behavior toward people and other animals.
+Parrots become attached to their owners, leading to jealousy toward people and other animals.

 Stress